curtmorgan3/quest-bound-docs/docs/characters.md

 ![img](./img/sheet-editor.png)

 You can replace a character's sheet by selecting a new template at any time.
 Any edits you made to the previous sheet will be lost.
 The character's attributes will remain unchanged.

+## Character Journals

+Every character is created with a journal.
+A journal is a way for players to use the Page Editor to keep track of their character's adventure.

+Journal pages may be arranged just like a rulebook by dragging the page titles into a hierarchy.
+Pages may link to each other and include all of the same components used when creating the rulebook.